tjohann/time_triggert_env/README.md

 This repository is my playground around the linux realtime kernel scheduler.
 Micheal J. Pont (http://www.safetty.net/about) describes in his book ERES (http://www.safetty.net/publications/the-engineering-of-reliable-embedded-systems) a time triggert os/system/environment to build reliable embedded systems.
 As a linux and open-source developer i try to reflect the ideas to linux.
 The linux kernel already provides all needed parts like SCHED_FIFO/SCHED_RR and so the environment (time_triggert_env) is more a configuration of them and a little bit around it.

-Dont expect to much from this repository because its only a starting point and more a playground than something serious.
+Dont expect to much from this repository because its only a starting point and more a playground than something serious (https://tjohann.wordpress.com/category/embedded-realtime/).
 With this repository I also want to learn more about linux realtime capabilities.

 Basic idea configuration